Qumulo/docs/administrator-guide/node-addition-replacement/replacing-nodes-transparent-platform-refresh.md

 <a id="register-node-replacement-plan"></a>
 ## Step 1: Register a Node Replacement Plan by Using the qq CLI
-1. Use the `qq replace_nodes register_plan` command and the `--nodes-to-be-replaced` flag to specify the nodes to replace and the `--target-stripe-config` flag to specify the stripe configuration.
+1. Run the `qq replace_nodes register_plan` command and the `--nodes-to-be-replaced` flag to specify the nodes to replace and the `--target-stripe-config` flag to specify the stripe configuration.
 For example:

    ```bash
    qq replace_nodes register_plan \